Prince Joseph Clemens of Bavaria

 Prince Joseph Clemens of Bavaria (Joseph Clemens Maria Ferdinand Ludwig Anton Augustin Alphons Alta Franz von Sales Philipp Nerius Prinz von Bayern) (25 May 1902 – 8 January 1990) was a member of the Bavarian Royal House of Wittelsbach and a leading German art historian.

 Early life

-Joseph Clemens was born in Munich, Bavaria.
+Joseph Clemens was born in Munich, Kingdom of Bavaria.
 He was the first child and only son of Prince Alfons of Bavaria and his wife Princess Louise Victoire d'Orléans-Alençon.

 Later life

 The prince studied Art History and later became one of the leading Art Historians in Germany and Europe.
-He was also a Grand Prior of the Bavarian Order of Saint George and Knight of the Order of Saint Hubert.
+He was also a Grand Prior of the Bavarian Royal Order of Saint George for the Defense of the Immaculate Conception and Knight of the Order of Saint Hubert.

+He never married and had no known children.